domenicquirl/comprehensive-rust/src/index.md

 Building on this, you're invited to dive into one or more specialized topics:

-- [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
-This includes interoperability with C, C++, and Java.
-- [Chromium](chromium.md): a half-day course on using Rust within Chromium based browsers.
-This includes interoperability with C++ and how to include third-party crates in Chromium.
 - [Bare-metal](bare-metal.md): a whole-day class on using Rust for bare-metal (embedded) development.
 Both microcontrollers and application processors are covered.